markusaksli/TradeBot/README.md

 See the included config file for a ready to use example

+Setup the credentials.txt file to automatically log into live mode without having to enter your credentials

 # Issues, suggestions and contributing

 If you run into any issues while using the bot or if you want to request any changes or new features, open a new issue